NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 ## Task 3: Configure Advanced Response (only Business and Enterprise plans)

-The **Advanced Response** option configures the information format returned by Cloudflare when a rule's threshold is exceeded.
+The **Advanced Response** option configures the information format returned by Khulnasoft when a rule's threshold is exceeded.
 Use **Advanced Response** when you wish to return static plain text or JSON content.

 To configure a plain text or JSON response: